Rose Red (miniseries): Part 2

 Joyce and the group of psychics, now joined by Rachel "Sister" Wheaton and a teenaged Annie Wheaton, arrive at Rose Red.
 The team tours the mansion.
 Joyce and Steve point out that the home contains many optical illusions as well as an upside-down room and a library with a mirrored floor.
-The team finds Bollinger's cellphone, and Steve calls Miller to confront him over his attempt to discredit the group.
-That night, Emery sees the ghost of an actress that disappeared from the house decades earlier; Pam dreams of the decomposing body of Kevin Bollinger; the Wheaton sisters are visited by a ghost under the bed and in the closet; and Cathy sees something moving under the carpet and her blankets.
+The team finds Bollinger's cell phone, and Steve calls Miller to confront him over his attempt to discredit the group.
+That night, Emery sees the ghost of an actress who disappeared from the house decades earlier; Pam dreams of the decomposing body of Kevin Bollinger; the Wheaton sisters are visited by a ghost under the bed and in the closet; and Cathy sees something moving under the carpet and her blankets.
 Later in the night, Pam is lured outside by a doppelganger into the garden pond and is presumably drowned.

 The next morning, when Dr. Miller receives Steve's voicemail message, it instead says that Bollinger slit his wrists and wrote Miller's name in his blood before expiring.
 The message unnerves Dr. Miller and he goes to the mansion to learn more.
 Patricia Waterman also has driven to the mansion after being unable to reach her son via his cell phone.
 The two arrive simultaneously, and their cars collide in the driveway when Mrs. Waterman swerves to avoid what she believes to be a figure running across the road.
 Terrified, Mrs. Waterman begins to run through the forest on the grounds of the mansion while calling for her son.
 Miller, wanting to get her insurance information, pursues her.
 Inside Rose Red, Emery hears his mother's cries but dismisses them as an auditory illusion created by the haunted house.

 On the other side of the house, Pam leads Vic into the garden toward a pond with a statue of Ellen in it.
 She suddenly disappears.
 When Vic looks down into the pond, he sees what he believes to be Pam's dead body.
 He attempts to pull her out of the water, but the body vanishes and he is left clutching only her nightgown.
 He panics and runs back toward the house.
 Looking back, he sees the statue come to life and has a heart attack.
 Vic tries to draw the attention of Emery (who is inside the house), but Emery again believes this to be an apparition and refuses to open the window.
 Nick arrives and tries to open the window, but it will not open and the glass cannot be broken.
 Vic collapses and dies in full view of Emery and Nick.
 Out in the woods, Mrs. Waterman is stopped and knocked unconscious by the ghost of Kevin Bollinger.